khardikk/khardikk/Readme.md

   </a>
 </p>

- I am a Developer driven by the power of technology with a background in Computer Science and Community Management.
-Ready to contribute to impactful projects.
-Currently exploring the possibilities with AI and Full Stack Engineering
+I'm a developer with the interest of building, currently working with ML, Fullstack and building a community called Builders Hub.

 See [my website](https://hardikkkamboj.netlify.app/) for more information!